Oriel College has an extraordinary religious heritage.

 Compline, or Night Prayer, is at 9.30pm on Wednesdays, a peaceful time of candlelit reflection led by the choral scholars to help us wind down at night.
 Let yourself be carried along, relax, and de-stress.
 If you're not quite ready to go to bed, all are welcome for hot chocolate in the Chaplain’s room afterwards.

 Holy Communion is said on Mondays at 6pm and sung by the Choir on Thursdays at 6pm.
 You can join in as much or as little as you feel comfortable.
 Sometimes a student will give the address.
 Sign-in to Formal Hall afterwards.

-- Download the music list for Hilary Term 2019
+- Download the music list for Trinity Term 2019

 - View the Chapel calendar (log-in required)